Anduril Industries: Funding

-Unlike most defense firms, Anduril has significant support from venture capital, totaling over $2 billion.
 Investors include Founders Fund, General Catalyst, Andreessen Horowitz, 8VC, Lux Capital, Valor Equity Partners, Elad Gil, 1789 Capital, and D1 Capital Partners.

 The company has signed contracts with multiple US and UK government agencies, totaling hundreds of millions of dollars.

 Political affiliations

 Anduril helped provide data/analysis for U.S. House Representative Will Hurd to introduce the "Secure Miles with All Resources and Technology Act" bill in the 2017 House session, whose purpose was to fund the development of surveillance equipment to monitor the US-Mexico border.

 Employment

 In June 2019, Anduril had around 90 employees.
 By February 2021, around 400 employees were at its headquarters and satellite offices.
 In 2024, it was reported Anduril hired more than 1,000 employees over a nine-month period.

 Criticism and controversies

-In 2019 Anduril was called "Tech's Most Controversial Startup".
+In 2019, Bloomberg News called Anduril "Tech's Most Controversial Startup".

 U.S. Customs and Border Protection's use of Anduril's sentry towers has been criticized by the ACLU and other human rights and immigration activists for pushing migrants toward ever more dangerous routes, and normalizing surveillance near the border.
+Similarly, the U.K. Home Office's use of Anduril's maritime sentry towers has been criticized by the Migrants Rights Network and other immigration activists.

+Anduril Industries is named for Andúril, the fictional sword of Aragorn from The Lord of the Rings.
+Translated from the novels' constructed language Quenya, the name means Flame of the West.
+The use of this name for a company specialized in the production of weapons has caused some criticism, since the author J. R. R. Tolkien was notoriously opposed to war.
+The use of a reference to his novels in their naming has been described by many as in poor taste.
+Others note that the idea of the book is about the courage in protecting one's home and kin, or nation ending squabbles to protect each other like the West protects Ukraine from Russia in real life, or agree with Luckey's point that it is dangerous that people ignore the military threats from China and Russia while exaggerating the alleged threats from the U.S., a fact that draw comparisons with the attitude of the Shire.
+Professor Lee Konstantinou says that there is ample materials for right-wing interpretations and the right-wing admirers do not misread Tolkien, who in Konstantinou's opinion, was "a genteel libertarian-populist and an advocate of unconstitutional monarchism".
+But Konstantinou says that the right is selective in their understanding and ignores the novel's "dialectical tensions and Utopian dreams".